DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/Thingsboard.md

 ### Temperature Display
-1. First of all, we want to create a temperature display.
+1. First, we want to create a temperature display.
 To do this, select the "Cards" widget type.
 ![Temperature Validation Node](/img/tb/dashboard-cards.png)

 2. Choose "Simple card".